 Desert Predator: Reborn

 Ford pioneered the market of the desert-runner production truck with the introduction of the 2009 F-150 Raptor.
 Now, 12 years later, Ford is debuting the all-new 2021 F-150 Raptor; the original, the benchmark, the pride of the segment.
+And it’s based on the all-new 2021 F-150 platform we reviewed.
 Since its introduction, the Raptor has caught on like wildfire, selling more units over the last 4 years than Porsche’s entire lineup of sports cars and also the Chevrolet Corvette.
 2021 brings many updates and thoughtful features to the Raptor, including several segment-firsts.

 The Raptor isn’t your average truck- far from your average pickup, in fact.
 Designed to speed over rough terrain, and also to jump and catch air, Ford can’t just slap an appearance package on the regular F-150 and call it a day.
 A key aspect of what makes the Raptor unique is the upgraded suspension and chassis components.
 The Raptors debuts for ’21 with completely redesigned running gear.
 Out with the leafs and in with the coils, as the Raptor ditches its rear leaf springs and replaces them with coil springs and a new five-link rear suspension.
 In the rear, these coil springs are 24 inches long and have 15 inches of travel.
 Combine the new suspension with the new and more sophisticated engine management software and the Raptor promises better traction, quicker starts off the line, and faster acceleration while delivering improved ride, comfort and handling.
 These new coils are paired with next-generation FOX Live Valve internal bypass shocks, better designed to resist heat buildup and react more quickly to changes in terrain.
 Raptor is available with either 35 inch or 37 inch tires from the factory – the largest tires factory fitted to a production light-duty full-size pickup.